mayeaux/nodetube/README.md

 - Videos, audio files and images are all supported by NodeTube and its media player page.
 The full list of supported file extensions are:
 Video Extensions : ['.mp4', '.avi', '.flv', '.MOV', '.m4v', '.ogv', '.webm', '.wmv', '.mkv', '.mov', '.m2t', '.MTS', '.m2ts', '.MPG', '.AVI', '.mpg'], Audio Extension: ['.mp3', '.wav', '.ogg', '.m4a'];Image Extensions: ['.png', '.jpg', '.jpeg', '.gif', '.JPG', '.PNG']; Media is converted on the backend using `ffmpeg` to file formats that offer the best media browser and device compability.

+You may also be interested in [videodownloader](https://github.com/mayeaux/videodownloader), a video downloader that supports 110 websites and is powered by Electron and youtube-dl.

 Reminder to join us for collaboration on, [Discord](https://discord.gg/ejGah8H), [Riot.Im](https://riot.im/app/#/room/#nodetube:matrix.org) and [Reddit](https://reddit.com/r/nodetube)